DevilXD/TwitchDropsMiner/README.md

 ### "No active campaigns to mine drops for."

-- Check your [inventory page](https://www.twitch.tv/drops/inventory) for in-progress campaigns.
+- Check your [inventory page](https://www.twitch.tv/drops/inventory) for in-progress campaigns - make sure you're not looking at upcoming campaigns.
-- If there's none, use the [campaigns page](https://www.twitch.tv/drops/campaigns) to link your account to the campaign's game of choice.
-- If your account is linked but the [inventory page](https://www.twitch.tv/drops/inventory) still doesn't include the campaign, go back to the [campaigns page](https://www.twitch.tv/drops/campaigns), expand the game of choice's campaign, and in the "How to Earn the Drop" section, click on "Go to a participating live channel" (or select one of the channels it lists) and make sure to watch the stream for at least one minute - this will activate the campaign.
-You can verify the campaign's activation on the [inventory page](https://www.twitch.tv/drops/inventory).
-- If there are any in-progress campaigns, make sure that they're started and not expired.
 You can check when a campaign starts by hovering over the very first drop in the campaign.
+- Make sure to link your account on the [campaigns page](https://www.twitch.tv/drops/campaigns), to the campaign's game of choice.
+- Once properly linked, the game should become available in the application's Game Selector.